CompAgent: An Agentic Framework for Visual Compliance Verification: Related Works

 \subsection{Traditional Computer Vision Frameworks}

-Historically, methods such as Support Vector Machines (SVMs) and Random Forests were used with handcrafted features to classify images as per content preferences.
-These systems relied on features such as color histograms, texture patterns, and edge detection to categorize content.
 Recent works using traditional computer vision often employ Convolutional Neural Networks (CNNs) for analyzing visual features, and learning their pattern with predefined safety policies, such as nudity, violence, or hate speech.
 Tools for unsafe image classification, such as NudeNet~\cite{notaitech2019nudenet} and NSFW-Nets~\cite{falconsai2024nsfw} are built on CNN architectures.
 Leveraging CNNs, several Contrastive Language–Image Pre-training (CLIP) based~\cite{radford2021learning} approaches have been developed for image content moderation, such as~\cite{nichol2021glide, schramowski2022can}.
-Notably, ~\cite{poppi2025hyperbolic} introduces HySAC, which innovatively uses CLIP embeddings in hyperbolic space to model content safety hierarchies, while maintaining awareness of unsafe concepts and enabling flexible moderation.
-Similarly, authors in~\cite{poppi2024safe} propose Safe-CLIP, which fine-tunes a CLIP backbone on synthetic safe/unsafe image-text pairs to “unlearn” links between NSFW concepts and the embedding space.
-In the realm of specialized detection, CNN-based approaches such as CUE-Net~\cite{senadeera2024cue} have shown particular effectiveness in video violence detection, combining spatial cropping with transformer architectures to achieve state-of-the-art accuracy on standard benchmarks like RWF-2000~\cite{cheng2021rwf} and Real Life Violence Situations Dataset~\cite{soliman2019violence}.
+Notably, authors in~\cite{poppi2024safe} propose Safe-CLIP, which fine-tunes a CLIP backbone on synthetic safe/unsafe image-text pairs to “unlearn” links between NSFW concepts and the embedding space.
 More comprehensive frameworks have also emerged, such as ICM Assistant~\cite{10.1609/aaai.v39i8.32908}, which implements a rule-based system for transparent content filtering with structured outputs.